bdysm/MultiAgentReinforcementLearning/README.md

 - Extended Kalman Filter Receding Horizon Control Predictive - Mean Variance Optimization
 - Portfolio Engine Recommendation AI System based on SSRFMPC
 - Tracking Error Volatility Metric Cost Function Portfolio Optimization
-- Idiosyncratic Systemic Risk Game Theory XAI
+- Idiosyncratic Systemic Risk Game Theory XAI Efficient Exploration Using Extra Safety Budget in Constrained Policy Optimization Haotian Xu1,∗, Shengjie Wang1,∗,†
+, Zhaolei Wang2, Qing Zhuo1and Tao Zhang1,†, Senior Member, IEEE, https://arxiv.org/pdf/2302.14339.pdf

 XAI Tracking error converges to the global financial system reference trajectory due to control law algorithm initialization, the tracking error is state system error.
 The signals in the closed-loop are bounded.
 - Volatility reflects the overall risk of the Portfolios expected return and is directly attached to the index volatility, the TE presents an additional risk measurement
 -Predictive global asset ﬂows and shifts in economic cycles require an on-line adaptation of the model internal structure (Qi and Brdys, 2008; Qi and Brdys, 2009) and a recursively feasible Tracking Error.